ARM-software/AVH/DoxyGen/infrastructure/src/github.md

 ## Add Github Action {#github_hosted5}

 The basic idea of creating a github-hosted CI flow is to run steps on the github VM instance - except build and execution of test cases.
-The testsuite contains of a collection of files that are required on the VHT instance on AWS and a yaml-based inventory file, that includes instructions.
+The test suite contains of a collection of files that are required on the VHT instance on AWS and a yaml-based inventory file, that includes instructions.
 This file is called **vht.yml**.
-It will mark the root of a folder used to stage a testsuite on the Github VM.
+It will mark the root of a folder used to stage a test suite on the Github VM.

 A complete example workflow is found in the example hosted on: https://github.com/ARM-software/VHT-TFLmicrospeech